The regeneration of the Church Street area is a key priority for Westminster City Council.

-A group of local residents worked closely with the appointed architects to create 3 modern, energy efficient family homes.
+A group of local residents worked closely with the appointed architects to create three modern, energy efficient family homes.

-Each home has 3 sizeable bedrooms that can accommodate large families (2 adults and 4 children) and the outside spaces are creatively designed to make best use of sunlight.
+Each home has three sizeable bedrooms that can accommodate large families (two adults and four children) and the outside spaces are creatively designed to make best use of sunlight.